TomOrth/Open-Learning-Platform/README.md

 Ensure that you are in the `src` directory of the repository, and then run this command: `rails s --binding=x.x.x.x`, where x.x.x.x is the IP address of your machine.
 If you are on a linux machine (such as the TCNJ VMs), you can run `ip addr show eth0` and your IP address will be the numbers, seperated by dots after `inet`.
 Do not include the `/<number>` on the end of the IP address.

 To view the server, go to your browser and type in `localhost:3000` if the server is running on your machine.
 If the server is running on a remote VM or machine, type in the browser `<ip or url for machine>:3000` and replace `<ip or url for machine>` with the either the ip address or the url/name of the machine.
-For example, for my project on my VM, you would type in your browser `csc415-server34.hpc.tcnj.edu:3000`.
-If your server is on your machine your accessing it from, you can go to `localhost:3000`

 Please see the (wiki)[https://github.com/TomOrth/Open-Learning-Platform/wiki/Installation-Guide] for a more in-depth/alternate description of how to install this server properly.